Moaning Lisa (The Simpsons)

 "Moaning Lisa" is the sixth episode of the American animated television series The Simpsons.
-It originally aired on the Fox network in the United States on February 11, 1990.
+It originally aired on Fox in the United States on February 11, 1990.
 The episode was written by Al Jean and Mike Reiss, and was directed by Wes Archer.
-Ron Taylor guest stars in the episode as Bleeding Gums Murphy.
+Ron Taylor guest stars in the episode as Oscar "Bleeding Gums" Murphy.
 The episode deals with Lisa's depression and her attempts to sublimate it by playing her saxophone.

 Plot

 Lisa wakes up one morning saddened.
 At school, she gets in trouble with her music teacher for improvising and becomes reluctant to play dodgeball in gym.
 At home, Homer and Bart pummel each other at video boxing, but despite Homer's attempts, he is unable to defeat Bart.

 Homer and Marge try to cheer Lisa up, but she is consumed with existentialism and worry over all the suffering in the world.
 In her room, Lisa hears music coming from outside her window.
-She follows the music through town and meets Bleeding Gums Murphy, a soulful saxophonist playing the blues.
+She follows the music through town and meets Oscar "Bleeding Gums" Murphy, a soulful saxophonist playing the blues.
 Lisa learns about expressing herself through her music from him, only to be discovered and whisked away by Marge.

-Homer goes to the arcade and enlists the help of an arcade boxing expert, while Marge takes Lisa to band practice.
+Homer goes to the arcade and enlists the help of an arcade boxing expert, while Marge, who is still upset at Lisa for sneaking out the night before, takes her to band practice.
 She tells Lisa to smile no matter how she feels inside, to suppress her emotions to be popular, and that happiness will follow.

-But when she sees Lisa hiding her true feelings and being taken advantage of by her classmates and her music teacher, Marge changes her tune and tells Lisa to be herself and her support helps Lisa to feel genuinely happy.
+But when she sees Lisa hiding her true feelings and being taken advantage of by her classmates and her music teacher, Marge changes her tune and tells Lisa to be herself.
+Her support helps Lisa to feel genuinely happy.
 When Homer returns home, he is about to defeat Bart in a rematch but Marge unplugs the game console to announce Lisa's recovery, while Bart declares his retirement as an undefeated video boxing champ.
 Later, the Simpsons visit a jazz club to hear Bleeding Gums Murphy sing a blues number written by Lisa.